robpvn/geotools-sosi-plugin/README.md

 DataStore Workshop.
 Under no circumstances should you use it anywhere near production code!
 For serious work with SOSI and GeoTools, use FME to transform it into something edible.

+It needs a fair bit more work before I'd consider submitting it to GeoTools Unsupported Modules.

 ##Problems
  - It can't do getBoundsInternal even though that exists in SOSI file headers.
  (It's not supported by JSOSI)